- Carbon Trading

 We can also define sustainable agriculture as an agricultural system that does not degrade the land, environment, or people.
 The economic, social, and ecological aspects of any sector are interrelated and vital to sustainability.
 Agricultural practices that degrade land and resources and pollute the environment eventually lose their ability to produce food and crops.
 That is not sustainable.
 Agricultural practices that are not profitable do not allow farmers to continue farming.
 Agriculture that fails to meet the demands of society cannot sustain itself.
 In sustainable agriculture, economic, environmental, and social aspects are in harmony.

 Sustainable agriculture embraces farms of all sizes, not just large ones like industrial agriculture.
-It produces a diverse range of fibers and foods that align with local conditions and regional markets.
+It produces a diverse range of fibres and foods that align with local conditions and regional markets.
 Sustainable agriculture involves farming practices that maximize productivity and minimize environmental damage.
 Because it is sustainable, this type of agriculture is resilient to floods, droughts, and other climate change impacts.

 Science and tradition have proved that the following farming practices are most effective in achieving sustainability, especially when farmers use them in combination:

 Crop rotation refers to growing a variety of different crops throughout the year and not producing the same crop year after year.
-Planting different crop varieties make the soil healthier and improves natural pest control.
+Planting different crop varieties makes the soil healthier and improves natural pest control.
 Crop rotation can involve growing different crops in the same area and multi-year crop rotations.

 Cover crops are crops like rye and clover that farmers plant in the off-season to avoid keeping the soil bare.
 Perennial crops maintain living roots in the soil and keep it covered all year round.
 Cover and perennial crops contribute to soil health.
 They prevent erosion, replenish nutrients, and reduce weeds.
 Thus, these crops eliminate the need for fertilizers and herbicides.